Frequently Asked Questions - Technical Support

 Q. What types of oxidase reagents do you have?

-A. Oxidase reagent is available in two different formats: OxiDrops™ (Cat. no. Z119) and OxiStrips™ (Cat. no. Z93).
-The OxiStrips™ are reagent impregnated paper strips and the OxiDrops™ is a liquid reagent that can be used directly on growing colonies or on a piece of filter paper.
+A. Oxidase reagent is available in three different formats: OxiDrops™ (Cat. no. Z119), OxiStrips™ (Cat. no. Z93) and OxiSticks™ (Cat. no,.
+Z173).
+The OxiStrips*trade; are reagent impregnated paper strips, OxiSticks™ are reagent impregnated swabs, and the OxiDrops™ is a liquid reagent that can be used directly on growing colonies or on a piece of filter paper.

 Q. What types of rapid test kits and reagents do you have?

 A. Ask your sales representative for a copy of our most recent "Rapid Test Kits and Reagents" brochure.
-You can also access this information at the Hardy Diagnostics website by selecting a product like Indole (Cat. no. Z67) and choosing "Brochures and Studies".
+You can also access this information at the Hardy Diagnostics website by selecting a product like Indole (Cat. no. Z67) and choosing the link to this catalog under "Brochures and Studies."

 back to top